 The simplest way to measure this is months of inventory.
 That tells you how long it would take to sell every home currently listed if no new listings came on the market.

 Under 3 months = seller's market.
 Over 6 months = buyer's market.
-We're in the balanced zone.
+We're in seller's market territory.

-- 3–5 months: Balanced market.
+• 3–5 months: Balanced market.
 Neither side has a major advantage.
-This is where we are now.

 Thinking About Buying in Redding?